rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 }
 ```

-The above code as unstructured concurrency, the behaviour is as far as I understand equal for both
+The below code is unstructured concurrency, the behaviour is as far as I understand equal for both.

 ```swift
 func readconfigurations() async {